jasujm/bridge/README.md

 (during playing).

 Note!
 The application does not yet correctly handle peers leaving and rejoining the game.
-If a peer or a card server crashes, the session is likely lost.
+If a peer or a card server crashes, the session is lost.

 ### Score